zheniat/CarND-Behavioral-Cloning-P3/readme.md

 ![alt text][image1]

-I added three dropout layers in-between the connected layers (50% dropout), which helped the model converge better, yet the car ended up performing worse on the first and second track with the dropout layers.
-I removed the dropout layer in the final model.
+I added three dropout layers in-between the connected layers (50% dropout), which helped the model converge better, yet the car ended up performing worse on the first and second track.
+I removed the dropout layers in the final model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road at a speed of 30 mph.
 The driving is jerky in a few places, but overall it is better than my manual driving.